-Green Garnets there was a small amount of Tsavorite in smaller sizes cut, some larger.
+Green Garnets there was a small amount of Tsavorite in smaller sizes cut, almost no large stones.

-Mint Merlani, I did not see a single cut stone, but I am sure there were a few.
+Mint Merlani, I did not see a single cut stone.

 Reds were around but not a lot.

-Aquamarine was around in cut stones, particularly in the lighter shades.
-There was good color available but not very much.
-There were some large stones from old inventory, about the only type of large stones I saw.
+Aquamarine was around in cut stones, particularly in the lighter shades and smaller stones.
+There were a few large stones from old inventory, about the only type of large stones I saw of any size.
 Up in price.

 Morganite was not available in the classic pink, and not in much any other color like peach either.